LOOP Barcelona: History

-LOOP was created by the Barcelona Art Association in 2003 as a platform for active dissemination, discussion and creation of audiovisual art.
+Loop Barcelona was created by the Barcelona Art Association in 2003 as a platform for active dissemination, discussion and creation of audiovisual art.
 Together with its network of professionals, the Barcelona Art Association wanted to contemplate video art as a way of removing the boundaries between art and society.
-LOOP emerged from the transformation of the New Art fair, which for seven editions had filled the rooms of a hotel.
-The LOOP Fair was held from November 27 to 30 at Hotel Barceló Sants in Barcelona.
+Loop emerged from the New Art Fair, which had filled the rooms of a hotel as presenting spaces.

+In 2003, Loop Fair was held from November 27 to the 30th, at the Hotel Barceló Sants in Barcelona.